asyncapi/website/pages/blog/websocket-part2.md

 - Is there any authorization in place?
 - What is the protocol requirement, is SSL connection required?

-An example of Kraken API is an excellent example of how different WebSocket implementations can be and that there is never one way to design your architecture.
+The Kraken API is an excellent example of how different WebSocket implementations can be and that there is never one way to design your architecture.
 It all depends on your requirements, the use cases that drive your product.

 #### Describing multiple servers